Workshop program

 ORGANISING COMMITTEE

-All members of the committee are educated in simulation training and run programs on local, regional or national level.
+All members of the committee are educated in simulation training and run programmes on local, regional or national level.
 Several members also run active scientific research groups on simulation education and/or hold an educational degree in addition to their medical certification.

 The members of the committee are: